bernieplug/eepelican/content/pages/followup-guide.md

 ![Order Automation Panel](/images/pages/postorder-panel.png)

-This window will show you how many post-order emails you’re sending per day over various time scales.
+This window will show you how many follow-up emails you’re sending per day over various time scales.

 Now, if you click on <font color="FF751A">**Order Automation Settings**</font> in the top right of that window, or click on <font color="FF751A">**Order Automation**</font> in the top navigation bar, you’ll find the main Order Automation tool.
-This is where you can start creating your post-order emails.
+This is where you can start creating your follow-up emails.

 ### How the Tool Works